-The Himba Tribe – The Red People of the Desert
+The Himba Tribe – the Red People of the Desert

 Discover the life of the Himba tribe in northern Namibia, where traditions and nature intertwine seamlessly.
 Learn about their culture, rituals, and how to visit them with respect.